smathur-splunk/workshops/docs/custom_dash.md

 	- Transformation

-		- When "Transformation" is selected, a time window will need to be specified.
+		- When `Transformation` is selected, a time window will need to be specified.
 		- For this time window, you can choose between a **moving window** or a **calendar window**.
 			- If a **calendar window** is specified, the chart will perform the selected function (mean, min, max, etc.) for each cycle, and use that as datapoints for the chart.
-				- For example, if "Mean:Transformation" is selected with a monthly cycle length calendar window, the chart will display 1 point for the mean value of each month.
+				- For example, if `Mean:Transformation` is selected with a `Month` cycle length calendar window, the chart will display 1 point for the mean value of each month.

 				![Calendar window transformation](images/custom_calendarwindow.png)

 			- If a **moving window** is specified, the chart will show what the moving function (mean, min, max, etc.) value is, looking back the specified amount of time.
-				- For example, if "Mean:Transformation" is selected with a moving window of 1 hour, then for every datapoint coming in, the mean over the last 1 hour will be calculated and displayed instead of the raw datapoint itself.
+				- For example, if `Mean:Transformation` is selected with a moving window of `1 Hour`, then for every datapoint coming in, the mean over the last 1 hour will be calculated and displayed instead of the raw datapoint itself.

 				![Moving window transformation](images/custom_movingwindow.png)

-	For more details on aggregation vs transformation, and analytic functions in general, see [Functions reference for Splunk Observability Cloud](https://docs.splunk.com/Observability/data-visualization/charts/chart-analytics-reference.html).
+	For more details on aggregation vs transformation, and analytics functions in general, see [Functions reference for Splunk Observability Cloud](https://docs.splunk.com/Observability/data-visualization/charts/chart-analytics-reference.html).

-3. Select "Mean:Aggregation", and group the resulting data by a dimension or custom property if you wish.
+3. Select `Mean:Aggregation`, and group the resulting data by a dimension or custom property if you wish.

 ### Rollups